Monroe Furnace: History and architectural features

 This district consists of one contributing site and one contributing structure.
 They are the remains of the furnace stack, its immediate surroundings, and the visible foundation remains of fourteen workers' houses.
 The furnace stack measures 30 sqft at the base and stands 20 ft tall.
-The furnace was established between 1846 and 1849 by General James Irvin & Caleb Quincy Shaffer It was in operation until 1863 and is included in the Pennsylvania State University Experimental Forest.
+The furnace was established between 1846 and 1849 by General James Irvin It was in operation until 1863 and is included in the Pennsylvania State University Experimental Forest.

 It was listed on the National Register of Historic Places in 1989.